smilesm2/warcraftlogs_enhancement/README.md

 # Warcraft_Logs_Enhancement

 This is not the original project.
-I just update it to fit the newest Warcraft Logs path.
+I just update it to fit the newest Warcraft Logs patch.

 ## Original Project
 https://github.com/icyblade/warcraftlogs_enhancement